paradisec-archive/nabu/README.md

 echo ROLLBAR_API_KEY > /srv/www/nabu/shared/config/rollbar.txt
 ```

-alternatively you can pass it in as an environment variable at server start up,
+Alternatively you can pass it in as an environment variable at server start up,
 for example.

 ``` bash